zihuaye/3xsd/README.md

 Dpkt module is also needed when running 3nsd DNS server, pip install it.

+If you want to use 3wdd, python-pytun, pyudt4, pycrypto are also needed.

 Or, of cause you can let pip do it all for you:

        pip install 3xsd